jburz2001/jburz2001.github.io/_posts/2025-11-13-jax-for-physics-informed-source-separation.md

   - there exists a unique solution for $\delta\beta$
   - the step taken is always a descent direction
-  - fast, numerically stable solvers can be used, like conjugate gradient.
+  - conjugate gradient, a fast and numerically stable solver, can be used.

 Appropriately choosing $\gamma$ can significantly reduce the condition number of the system matrix at hand.
 As a simple example, let's assume that $J^\top J$ is a symmetric positive--definite matrix such that its singular values are its eigenvalues, yielding a condition number $\kappa(J^\top J) = \lambda_1^{\text{GN}} / \lambda_n^{\text{GN}}$.
 Let's assert that $\lambda_1^{\text{GN}}=100$ and $\lambda_n^{\text{GN}}=0.0001$ such that $\kappa(J^\top J) = 100 / 0.0001 = 1,000,000$---a very ill--conditioned system!
 Despite this enormous condition number, the condition number of $J^\top J + \gamma I$ with $\gamma=1$ is orders of magnitude smaller: $\kappa(J^\top J + 1I) = (\lambda_1^{\text{GN}} + 1) / (\lambda_n^{\text{GN}}+1) = (100 + 1) / (0.0001 + 1) = 100.99$.
 Notably, the Levenberg--Marquardt algorithm interpolates between Gauss--Newton and gradient descent: $\gamma=0$ yields Gauss--Newton; $\gamma\gg 0$ yields gradient descent.